Safeguarding Children, Young People and Adults at Risk

 You may need to check an applicant’s Criminal Record by applying for a DBS check for certain jobs – like working with children.
 The DBS provides some clear guidance about the rules applying to DBS check: when you should apply for one, what you need to tell an the relevant individual and the cost of obtaining a check: https://www.gov.uk/disclosure-barring-service-check/overview.

 The role of the DBS is to help employers and those engaging volunteers in England and Wales make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.
-It is very helpful in the recruitment process but it is not advisable to rely on disclosure alone.
 For more information see: https://www.gov.uk/government/organisations/disclosure-and-barring-service/about.

 You can apply for a DBS check from a DBS umbrella body company.
 A list of umbrella body companies is provided here: https://dbs-ub-directory.homeoffice.gov.uk/